 Where is Patrick Vieira now?

-Arguably one of the greatest midfielders to ever grace the Premier League, Patrick Vieira decided to hang up his boots in July 2011 after spending two seasons at Manchester City.
+Arguably one of the greatest midfielders to have ever graced the Premier League, Patrick Vieira decided to hang up his boots in July 2011 after spending two seasons at Manchester City.

-Vieira’s impressive trophy haul from his club playing career includes three Premier League titles. four FA Cup wins and five Serie A title wins.
+His impressive trophy haul from his club playing career includes three Premier League titles. four FA Cup wins and four Serie A title wins.

 He also won the 1998 FIFA World Cup, the UEFA European Championships in 2000 and the FIFA Confederations Cup in 2001 with France.

 Upon retiring from playing Vieira was immediately appointed as football development executive at Manchester City with a role to oversee aspects such as youth development, commercial partners and the club’s social responsibility programme ‘City in the Community’.

 Two years later he was appointed in his first coaching role as head of their Elite Development Squad where he took the under-19’s through to the last 16 of a major European competition for the first time as well as guiding the under 21’s to the Premier League Cup Final.